10 Basic Skills Every Writer Should Know

-Welcome to A Writer’s Journey, my new multimedia writer’s guide, publishing industry and self-publishing overview for writers, independent “indie” publishers, self-publishers, interested readers and anyone else who loves books and wants an audience for their writing.
+Welcome to A Writer’s Journey, my new multimedia writer’s guide, publishing industry and self-publishing overview for writers, independent “indie” publishers, self-publishers, interested readers and anyone else who loves books or wants an audience for their writing.
 From my own experience in a dozen years of writing and a lifetime of reading, I ‘m which like our own starry cosmos, is expanding at light warp speed toward an immense extent and population.
 I plan to do this in detail, based on my own journey, that of my fellow writers, collaborators and other experts who have something to contribute to this complex story.
 Here’s an outline of what I plan to cover in the months to come, amounting to a free guide to getting started in your writing career.
 You can click on and read more for any heading that turns red when you hover on it with the mouse.
 If you want to contribute an article on any of these topics, please let me know.

 Having something to say and expressing it well is the entry ticket to the writer’s world.
 To merit publication by someone else, it must be said clearly, correctly and expertly and often artfully.
 To attract readership, it must at least be informative, appealing, topical, accessible and interesting.
 To become profitable and make a career of writing, one must develop an audience, a following or, what is called in the publishing game, a platform.
 In fact it helps to be a celebrity, like a presidential candidate, a news anchor or the survivor of a death-defying climb up Mount Everest.
 If we don’t happen to be among those public figures, entertainers or popular heroes, we will have to achieve writing success the hard way, by mastering the writing craft.